OCA/bank-payment/bank_statement_import_payment_multicurrency_extension/README.rst

 =====================================================

 This module was written to extend the functionality of importing payments as bank statement lines.
-It invert values of "communication" and "reference" fields for reconciliation to easily find the corresponding counterpart
+It inverts values of "communication" and "reference" fields for reconciliation to easily find the corresponding counterpart

 Usage
 =====